rackerlabs/support-how-to/content/how-to/cloud-files/getting-started-with-cloud-files-and-cdn/index.md

 product_url: cloud-files
 ---

-This article provides an overview of Rackspace Technology's Cloud Files and its features to help you get started quickly and serve content over Akamai's content delivery network (CDN) service.
+This article provides an overview of Rackspace Technology Cloud Files and its features to help you get started quickly and serve content over the Akamai content delivery network (CDN) service.

 ### What is Cloud Files?